 Leica Rangefinders are some of the most desirable film cameras of all time.
 They’re made well, look amazing, and produce beautiful results, but naturally that all comes with a cost – they aren’t cheap.
 That’s where the Canon Canonet QL17 comes in.
 Dubbed “the poor man’s Leica,” the Canonet embodies a lot of what is so appealing about Leica Rangefinders but at a fraction of the cost.

-Leica vs. Canonet – A side by side comparison and photo examples between the Leica M.P. and Canonet QL17 GIII.
+A side-by-side comparison and photo examples between the Leica M.P. and Canonet QL17 GIII

 What is a rangefinder?
-It’s a camera with a range-finding focusing mechanism that shows two images enabling the photographer to measure the subject distance and take photographs that are in sharp focus.
+It’s a camera with a range-finding focusing mechanism that shows two images enabling the photographer to measure the subject’s distance and take photographs that are in sharp focus.

 Both are great cameras; it just depends on what you’re looking for and what your budget will allow.
 So if you’re trying to decide whether to spring for a Leica or get the most out of a Canonet, we’ve put together a caparison to help with your decision.